Suhail Zaheer Lari: Career

-Returning from England after his studies, Lari spent two decades in the corporate world becoming the managing director of Khyber Insurance Company.
+Returning from England after his studies, Lari spent two decades in the corporate world, becoming the managing director of Khyber Insurance Company.
 He gave up his role when the company was nationalized by the government.
-Post his retirement from corporate world, he immersed himself in research and documentation of the history of the Sindh region of Southern Pakistan.
+Post his retirement from the corporate world, he immersed himself in research and documentation of the history of the Sindh region of Southern Pakistan.

-Along with his wife, Yasmeen Lari, he founded the Heritage Foundation of Pakistan in 1980, as a conservation organization to generate awareness about Pakistan's art, architecture, and cultural heritage.
+Along with his wife, Yasmeen Lari, he founded the Heritage Foundation Pakistan in 1980, as a conservation organization to generate awareness about Pakistan's art, architecture, and cultural heritage.
 Specifically, they focused on the preservation of over 600 historical buildings, many of which were in advanced stages of decay.
 In one of his noted actions, he drew attention to the Makli Necropolis, through multiple proposals for its conservation leading to the cemetery becoming a UNESCO World Heritage Site.

 As an author and a photographer, he generated interest and attention to the history of the Sindh region in Southern Pakistan.
 He wrote more than 60 books on history, heritage and culture including An Illustrated History of Sindh, Neither Islamic nor Persian, Makli under the Samma, Makli under the Sufi, Makli under Timurid, and Meri Society Ke Log.
 His book Meri Mitti Ke Log, chronicled the rise of Zulfikar Ali Bhutto, Pakistan's fourth President, while Meri Society Ke Log was a societal snapshot of guests at his home.
 He also wrote his own memoirs online documenting his life.

 He was an advocate of rainwater harvesting as a means to conserve groundwater and means to avoid flooding.
 He also advocated the need for low-cost housing to train manpower to build earthquake and flood resistant housing.